 9 Ways to Tell if your Period is Coming

-How to Manage Thick White Discharge Before Period
+How Women Manage Thick White Discharge Day Before Period

 Okay, so you have some vaginal discharge right before your period and you may want to know how to deal with it.
 The good news is that white discharge before your period is quite normal and usually nothing to worry about.